 A statement is included in the application as to when the losses, if any, will be fully utilized.

 Accounting OPEB and pension amounts added back on Schedule 1 reconciliation of accounting income to net income for tax purposes, must agree with the OM&A analysis for compensation.
-The amounts deducted must be reasonable when compared with the notes in the audited financial statements, Financial Services Commission Ontario reports, and the actuarial valuations
+The amounts deducted must be reasonable when compared with the notes in the audited financial statements, Financial Services Commission Ontario reports, and the actuarial valuations.

 The income tax rate used to calculate the tax expense must be consistent with the utility’s actual tax facts and evidence filed in the proceeding.